keboola/developers-docs/extend/generic-extractor/config/mappings.md

 }
 {% endhighlight %}

-To handle this situation in Generic Extractor, you need to use a [child job](/extend/generic-extractor/jobs/#children).
+To handle this situation in Generic Extractor, use a [child job](/extend/generic-extractor/config/jobs/#children):

 {% highlight json %}
 "jobs": [